ronja-tutorials/ronja-tutorials.github.io/_posts/2018-09-15-perlin-noise.md

 }
 ```

-For the input of the 3d noise, we now obviously have to use 3d values as a input.
+For the input of the 3d noise, we now have to use 3d values as a input.
 With this 3d noise, we can then make coherent noise in 3d space without having to worry about generating 2d UVs or anything like that.

 ```glsl
 void surf (Input i, inout SurfaceOutputStandard o) {